haesleinhuepf/napari-segment-blobs-and-things-with-membranes/README.md

 ## Installation

 This plugin is part of devbio-napari.
 To install it, please follow its [installation instructions](https://github.com/haesleinhuepf/devbio-napari#installation).
+Note: This plugin is not compatible with napari 0.6.0 or later.

 ## Contributing